Seattle, WA April 20, 2012

 Contact a non-profit credit counseling agency today for more information and help managing credit, debt, budgets and the financial future.

 American Financial Solutions (AFS) is a non-profit 501(c)3 financial education and credit counseling agency that helps people find solutions for managing their money and improving their financial lives.
 Since 1999, AFS has helped individuals across the United States through one-on-one counseling, classes and the use of debt management plans.
-AFS is a member of the National Foundation for Credit Counseling (NFCC) as well as the Association for Independent Consumer Credit Counseling Agencies (AICCCA).
+AFS is a member of the National Foundation for Credit Counseling (NFCC).
 AFS is also accredited by the Council on Accreditation (COA) and has an A+ rating by the Better Business Bureau.
 On Facebook, Twitter and Google+.